 A big bowl of cool Soba Noodles with Shrimp and Lime Cilantro is perfection on days like that.
 Check out the players: plenty of refreshing lime, cilantro, garlic, and onions.
 As much or as little crushed red peppers you’d like.

 All of that goodness, tossed together with wonderful buckwheat noodles.
 Otherwise known as soba, which is a Japanese name for noodles made of buckwheat.
 Soba has soared with popularity recently, and for good reason.
 It’s nutritious, versatile, and toothsome.

 Note that buckwheat is actually made from a grain-like seed and completely unrelated to wheat.
 Buckwheat is naturally gluten-free and full of healthy antioxidants, which is great news for those with gluten sensitivities.
 Just be sure to check the label for gluten-free certification.
 (Also, why isn’t it called buck flour instead?)

 When it’s cold out, soba noodles are great in a warm broth.
 When it’s summer time, soba noodles are fantastic as a cold dish.
 Just boil, drain, and rinse in cold water.
 Pile on the seasonings and add-ins.
 No worries about the food getting cold.

 Don’t skimp on the cilantro, lime, or garlic.
-It may initially seem like a lot, but the flavors balance out so beautifully.
+It may initially feel like too much, but the flavors balance out so beautifully.
+Just try it, K?